 Emotional wellbeing through writing

-What others are saying & Resources
+What others are saying & resources

 Andrew Huberman has a fantastic podcast episode all about the power of writing for emotional and physical health.
 He explains the science behind this phenomenon and encourages individuals who have something to confront to try this method as a way of relieving stress.